Examinations for the MSTEP Program

 - Pass the CSU Placement Examinations (ELM and EPT)

-- Achieve qualifying score on the SAT or ACT
+- Achieve a qualifying score on the SAT or ACT

 - College Board Advanced Placement Examinations

-CSET-Multiple Subject (CSET-MS) - All Multiple Subject teacher candidates must satisfy subject matter competency by passing the CSET-MS. Passing scores on the 3 subsets (subtest I (101), subtest II (102), and subtest III (103)) are required before admission to MSTEP I and should be reported no later than the Monday of the fourth week of the quarter in which you submit MSTEP I application.
+CSET-Multiple Subject (CSET-MS)* - All Multiple Subject teacher candidates must satisfy subject matter competency by passing the CSET-MS (if you have not completed an approved subject matter waiver program).
+Passing scores on the 3 Subsets (Subtest I (101), Subtest II (102), and Subtest III (103)) are required before admission to the MSTEP program.

 When to take these exams?